| |

 personally concerned with their welfare and must

-know each individuals background, capabilities,
+know each individual’s background, capabilities,

 and limitations.
 The officer should be aware